xsip/CS2-SDK-EXAMPLE-V1/README.md

-# CS2 SDK Example ( Raw base including the SDK & Dx Hook )
+# CS2 SDK Example

 ## Example CS2 Hook Using [xsip/cs2-sdk-offsets-interfaces-dump](https://github.com/xsip/cs2-sdk-offsets-interfaces-dump)
+This base includes DX Hook using gameoverlayrenderer and CGameEntitySystem interface,
+as well as a example on how to use the SDK by retrieving the Local Player's health.
 # How to setup
 This app is using submodules ( imgui, minhook & [xsip/cs2-sdk-offsets-interfaces-dump](https://github.com/xsip/cs2-sdk-offsets-interfaces-dump)  )
   So you need to clone with submodules